Luca-Hu/Todolist_APP/README.md

 1、Introduction

 To Do List is a simple Web application.
-Its main function is as a online notepad.
+Its main function is as an online notepad.
 It has two main functions: data persistence and auto-create function.

 I built it while I am learning full stack development based on Node.js/ Express.js.
 The business logic is written by Javascript.